Jeffrey R. Holland: Leadership at BYU and CES

-Holland served as an institute director in Salt Lake City after earning his PhD He also served as director of the Melchizedek Priesthood MIA and as chair of the Young Adult Committee for the LDS Church.
-In 1974, at the age of thirty-three, Holland was appointed Dean of Religious Education at BYU.
-While dean, Holland founded BYU’s Religious Studies Center and became its first director.
+Holland served as an institute director in Salt Lake City after earning his PhD.
+He also served as director of the Melchizedek Priesthood MIA and as chair of the Young Adult Committee for the LDS Church.
+In 1974, at age 33, Holland was appointed Dean of Religious Education at BYU.
+As dean, Holland founded BYU’s Religious Studies Center and became its first director.
 From 1976 to 1980, he served as the eleventh commissioner of CES, replacing Neal A. Maxwell, who was called to the First Council of the Seventy.
-During this time, Holland also served on the board of directors of LDS Hospital and of the Polynesian Cultural Center.
+During this time, Holland also served on the board of directors of both LDS Hospital and the Polynesian Cultural Center.

-In 1980, Holland was appointed to succeed Dallin H. Oaks as president of BYU.
-After a search committee was formed, as a favorite candidate of the First Counselor in the LDS Church's First Presidency, N. Eldon Tanner, and the protege of the chair of the executive committee of the BYU Board of Trustees, Gordon B. Hinckley, Holland was appointed less than two days later.
-As the church's Commissioner of Education at the time Oaks was released, Holland was supposed to compile a list of candidates to be the next BYU president.
+In 1980, Holland was appointed to succeed Dallin H. Oaks as BYU's president.
+After a search committee was formed, as a favorite candidate of N. Eldon Tanner, First Counselor in the LDS Church's First Presidency, and the protégé of the chair of the executive committee of the BYU Board of Trustees, Gordon B. Hinckley, Holland was appointed less than two days later.
+As the church's commissioner of education at the time Oaks was released, Holland was supposed to compile a list of candidates to be the next BYU president.
 Instead, he was unexpectedly notified of the First Presidency's intention to make him president.
 After his appointment, rumors on campus cited the decision as "politically motivated".
-Before he arrived in Provo, Holland reduced the number of vice-presidents to four and increased the number of assistant and associate vice-presidents over academics.
+Before he arrived at BYU, Holland reduced the number of vice-presidents to four and increased the number of assistant and associate vice-presidents over academics.

 Holland easily transitioned into the role of president.
-He was familiar with the president's duties, since he had worked closely with Oaks as the Commissioner of Education.
+He was familiar with the president's duties, since he had worked closely with Oaks as the commissioner of education.
 He placed emphasis on upgrading programs and improving relationships with faculty rather than focusing on physical expansion of the campus.
 In order to supplement the school's funds, Holland launched a fundraiser called "Excellence in the Eighties" which sought to raise $100 million from 1982 to 1987.
 Specific funds were raised for student scholarships, academic programs, faculty salaries, and extension programs.
 He emphasized hiring more qualified faculty and purchasing more library and research materials.
 He supervised the building of the Crabtree Technology Building, but didn't promise more than ten new buildings during his presidency.